AbramsGroup/HTPolyNet/docs/source/install.rst

 Software Prequisites
 --------------------

-Because HTPolyNet uses the Generalized Amber Force Field (GAFF) and Gromacs, these should both be installed, and the following executables should be in your path:
+Because HTPolyNet uses the Generalized Amber Force Field (GAFF) and Gromacs, the following executables should be in your path:

 1. ``antechamber``
 2. ``parmchk2``